 - Non-Alcoholic Fatty Liver Disease (NAFLD): Excessive fructose can overload the liver, leading to fat accumulation and potential liver damage.

 - Cardiovascular Disease: High fructose intake may increase risk factors for heart disease, such as high triglycerides and LDL cholesterolImagine your blood vessels as highways, and cholesterol as tiny packages traveling on those highways.
 There are two main types of cholesterol “delivery trucks”: • HDL (High-Density Lipoprotein): The “good” cholesterol.
-Think of it as a garbage truck, picking up extra cholesterol and… Read More.
+Think of it as a garbage truck, picking up extra cholesterol and taking it to the liver for recycling or removal. •… Read More.

 Additional Facets